Japanese destroyer Kasumi (1937): History

 Kasumi was the ninth of ten Asashio-class destroyers built for the Imperial Japanese Navy.

 The Asashio-class destroyers were larger and more capable that the preceding Shiratsuyu-class, as Japanese naval architects were no longer constrained by the provisions of the London Naval Treaty.
-These light cruiser-sized vessels were designed to take advantage of Japan’s lead in torpedo technology, and to accompany the Japanese main striking force and in both day and night attacks against the United States Navy as it advanced across the Pacific Ocean, according to Japanese naval strategic projections.
+These light cruiser-sized vessels were designed to take advantage of Japan's lead in torpedo technology, and to accompany the Japanese main striking force and in both day and night attacks against the United States Navy as it advanced across the Pacific Ocean, according to Japanese naval strategic projections.
 Despite being one of the most powerful classes of destroyers in the world at the time of their completion, none survived the Pacific War.

 Kasumi, built at the Uraga Dock Company, was laid down on 1 December 1936, launched on 18 November 1937 and commissioned on 28 June 1939.
-On completion, she was assigned to the IJN 2nd Fleet as part of Desdiv 18, Desron 2 under command of Commander Kiyoshi Tomura.
+On completion, she was assigned to the IJN 2nd Fleet as part of destroyer division 18 (Shiranui, Kagerō, Kasumi, Arare), Destroyer squadron 2 under command of Commander Kiyoshi Tomura.

 Operational history

-At the time of the attack on Pearl Harbor, Kasumi was based at Etorofu in the Kurile Islands, and sailed as part of the escort for Admiral Nagumo’s Carrier Strike Force, guarding the fleet tankers accompanying the strike force.
+At the time of the attack on Pearl Harbor, Kasumi was based at Etorofu in the Kurile Islands, and sailed as part of the escort for Admiral Nagumo's Carrier Strike Force, guarding the fleet tankers accompanying the strike force.
 She returned to Kure on 24 December.